ojasrocks/test_idruide/README.md

 <code>src/institutions/seeding/csv_to_json/csv_json.js</code>

-The origin file containing population for database is fr-en-annuaire-education.csv , a ".csv" file with ';' delimiter.
+The origin file containing population for database is fr-en-annuaire-education.csv , a ".csv" file with ';' delimiter. <br>
-The script reads the file and converts to json object using appropriate options described in the variable 'opt'.
+The script reads the file and converts to json object using appropriate options described in the variable 'opt'. <br>
-From the resulting json object is obtained an object where the 'position' field value is adjusted to GeoJSON Point Type format.
+From the resulting json object is obtained an object where the 'position' field value is adjusted to GeoJSON Point Type format.<br>
-The entities where 'postiion' value is not defined have been set with a default [0,0] value as coordinates.
+The entities where 'postiion' value is not defined have been set with a default [0,0] value as coordinates.<br>
-Then the index { position : '2dsphere' } is created.
+Then the index { position : '2dsphere' } is created.<br>
 The script exits.